 We are a smaller/mid-sized lender and we are trying to determine areas of potential loan risk given where we believe we are in the housing cycle.
 What reports might be most relevant?
-I also suspect that the answer might be different depending on the loan product, as we do both a shorter term loan as well as provide longer term 30 year loans.
+I also suspect that the answer might be different depending on the loan product, as we do both a shorter-term loan as well as provide longer-term 30-year loans.

 One of the more intelligent ways to utilize these tools is in computing the ‘risk-adjusted’ return for different markets.

-For example, an identical property in Athens GA vs Valdosta, GA (as of the date I write this)… (or any Hot vs Crashing market) should have very different CAP rates, given the very different risks and likelihood of appreciation/depreciation.
+For example, an identical property in Athens GA vs Valdosta, GA (as of the date I write this)… (or any Hot vs Crashing market) should have very different CAP rates, given the very different risks and the likelihood of appreciation/depreciation.

 Markets with a low probability of significant appreciation sell for higher CAP rates because they are riskier.
 Long-term flat or declining markets will cash flow much higher than its counterpart in a hot, vibrant market because there is a lower total ROI and greater risk for loss of principal/equity.